malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 * RL of whole network with full policy execution

-# Building up Architecture
+# Low-level Sensorimotor Systems

-## Low level motor control
+## The Proprioceptimotor System

 Mammals don't learn motor control through external rewards; they learn it through watching and observing.
 And through _jitter_ - in the early stages of development randomly fired muscle signals cause the ligaments to move (citation needed), and the senses are used to pick up the result (particularly touch + vision).
 This is likely fundamental in bootstrapping a number of brain circuits.
 For our solution, this will be used to bootstrap the learning of two networks:
 * motor control